bernivas99/AgenticRAG_chatbot/README.md

 + The Chatbot node realizes the LLM with which the user is interacting.
 + The Tool node contains the specific tools which the LLm has access to.

 There are two types of edges in the graph: fixed edges and conditional edges.
 The fixed edges define a fix route from one node to another, while the conditional edges allows to choose which node to go next based on the current state of the graph.

-In the implemented graph, the LLM can choose between utilizing a tool or not (it is implemented by the function tool_condition).
+In the implemented graph, the graph flow follows the transitions START → chatbot → tools → END.
+Also, since conditional edges are defined between the LLM and the tools, the LLM can choose between utilizing a tool or not (it is implemented by the function tool_condition).
 We let the LLM to decide on its own based on the current state.

+The Step-by-step Query flow is the following:

+1. The user inputs a query
+2. The LLM receives it via chatbot node
+3. Based on its own decision the LLM routes to tool(s)
+4. The tool retrieves documents
+5. The LLM combines the retrieved information to make a response
+6. The response is outputted to the user

+### Tools and Data preprocessing

 Embedding + VectorStore (e.g. HuggingFace embeddings + FAISS)
 (e.g. CSV loading, URL mapping)

-Graph Flow: How state transitions occur between nodes (START → chatbot → tools → END)

-3. Data Flow and Logic
-Step-by-step Query Flow:

-User inputs a query

-LLM receives it via chatbot node

-Based on intent, LLM routes to tool(s) (ToolNode)

-Tool fetches document or summary

-LLM finalizes a response

-Output is streamed to user

-LangGraph State Usage: What’s tracked in state (e.g. messages, agent_action, tool_outputs, etc.)

-✅ Include:

-How tools are selected

-How results are embedded and retrieved

-Any retry or fallback behavior

-4. Tools and External Data Sources
 Wikipedia:

 Source: Main Topics CSV or Hugging Face dataset